jessedegans/CoinSelectOptimized/README.md

 [![tekening.png](https://i.postimg.cc/pL2DCr2y/tekening.png)](https://postimg.cc/VdVrLY0c)

-At each node, we decide if we include or omit the UTXO.
-We quickly see that if we include the 0.09 that would result in 0.19 which exceeds our desired value of 0.14 BTC so It decides to omit the UTXO.
-Our algorithm is inclusion first so it first tries to include.
-It includes the 0.05 BTC and it seems to have a match.
-Backtracking is also used if we included something but then their child nodes give us no solution.
-We would need to go back to one level and try the omitting branch(It is called “exclusion branch” in code).
+At each node, a decision is made to either include or omit the UTXO.
+Upon quick evaluation, if including 0.09 results in a sum of 0.19, surpassing our desired 0.14 BTC, the algorithm opts to omit the UTXO.
+This algorithm prioritizes inclusion, attempting to include first.
+In this instance, it successfully includes 0.05 BTC, finding a match.
+Backtracking is used if inclusion leads to child nodes with no viable solution, requiring a return to the previous level and exploration of the exclusion branch.

-To prevent the endless calculation of ways and possibly long computation time, the max tries are set to 100000.
-After that, it will either just switch to blackjack or accumulative selection.
+To prevent endless calculations and potential long computation times, a maximum tries limit of 100,000 is set.
+Beyond this threshold, the algorithm either shifts to a different strategy, such as blackjack, or fallsback completely to accumulative selection.